hillaabra/pinterest-data-pipeline934/README.md

 - I learnt how to run notebooks inside of notebooks in databricks
 - version control?
 6. AWS MWAA
+- I wrote a DAG that triggered my Databricks notebook to run on a daily schedule, executing the batch processing pipeline at midnight each day.
+- My AWS account had already been provided with access to an MWAA environment and its S3 bucket - i uploaded my DAG to the environment's S3 bucket, and then triggerred my DAG manually from the Airflow UI within the MWAA console to check it was running successfully.
+- QUESTION: Should I have separated out the queries from this notebook?
+Should the query results have been stored somewhere?

 ### Stream Processing
 1. AWS Kinesis